Email Marketing Best Practices Guide

 Never miss an opportunity to build your list.
 Add subscription forms to your web site or blog.
 When you receive a business card, ask if you can add them to your email list.
 If you have a brick and mortar business location, place a signup sheet in view of your customers and offer to send them email updates, special offers, coupons, etc…

-Track your click-throughs using an AdTracker.
+Track your click-throughs.
 Knowing how well your messages are generating reader interest can help you maximize your email marketing campaigns.
-Use an AdTracker for each link to see which messages are getting the best responses and which messages may need some tweaking.
+Tracking your open rates and click-throughs helps you see which messages are getting the best responses and which messages may need some tweaking.

 Keys To Successful Email Marketing: